Revenue estimate and filing a Local Property Tax (LPT) return

 - Capital Acquisitions Tax (CAT) purposes.

-You will need to obtain a new PPSN from the Department of Employment Affairs and Social Protection (DEASP) in Ireland to replace a 'W' PPSN.
+You will need to obtain a new PPSN on the Gov.ie website in Ireland to replace a 'W' PPSN.

 Client Identity Services will verify the identity of the individual, and deal with the issue.
 In addition, all pre-existing records relating to that individual are transferred over to the new number.
 Once completed, a letter advising of the new number is issued to the individual at their home address.